-Following the adoption of the Sustainable Development

-Goals (SDGs) by the UN General Assembly in 2015, Hulic has considered what it can do as a real estate company toward realizing a sustainable society.
+Following the adoption of the Sustainable Development Goals (SDGs) by the UN General Assembly in 2015, Hulic has considered what it can do as a real estate company toward realizing a sustainable society.
 We have identified our material CSR issues and are carrying out various initiatives to address those issues.
-We consider that reducing CO2 emissions, waste, and water consumption at many buildings owned by Hulic, mainly in central Tokyo, will reduce environmental impacts, and have set their reduction targets from the standpoint of promoting environmentally conscious management.
-In particular, we have established the longterm target of reducing CO2 emissions by 45%, relative to the 2013 level, by 2030.
+We consider that reducing CO_2 emissions, waste, and water consumption at many buildings owned by Hulic, mainly in central Tokyo, will reduce environmental impacts, and have set their reduction targets from the standpoint of promoting environmentally conscious management.
+In particular, we have established the long-term target of reducing CO2 emissions by 45%, relative to the 2013 level, by 2030.
 With the aim of achieving the target, we have introduced natural lighting systems, natural ventilation systems, and high-efficiency lighting and air-conditioning systems in new buildings.
-In addition, we actively carry out energy-saving renovations, etc. of our existing buildings.
-We have also created a long-term environmental vision, under which "low-carbon society" and "recycling society" are designated as our ideal forms of society by 2050, and have clarified our stance on environmental initiatives.
-We will work to continually achieve various targets, such as the number of capital investments for renewable energy and the number of greening projects for new buildings.
-In fiscal year 2017, we formulated the "Hulic Health Management Declaration" based on the idea that promoting health management, whereby the Company makes strategic efforts to maintain and promote the health of its employees, is essential for the Company to achieve the corporate philosophy of having a "Total commitment to our customers and the community.
-Creating productive environments.
-Creating amenity.
-Creating peace of mind."
+Moreover, in accordance with our long-term environmental vision, under which "low-carbon society" and "recycling society" are designated as our ideal forms of society by 2050, we will work to continually achieve various targets, such as the number of capital investments for renewable energy and the number of greening projects for new buildings.
+We have also been promoting health management initiatives in accordance with the "Hulic Health Management Declaration" in the aim of creating comfortable workplaces.
+As a result of those initiatives, we were recognized under the 2019 Certified Health & Productivity Management Outstanding Organizations Recognition Program in the small and medium-sized enterprises category.
+Moreover, we have poured efforts into training environmental personnel, and we received the Outstanding Performance Award at the 2018 Environmental Human Resources Development Corporate Awards organized by the Ministry of the Environment and others.
+With the focus on strengthening corporate governance, we have worked continuously to enhance the functions of "risk management," "compliance," and "internal controls."
+Hulic will continue to take various initiatives to meet the needs of society and realize a sustainable society.